yellowdog/python-examples/README_CLOUDWIZARD.md

 5. The Compute Source Template and Compute Requirement Template definitions are saved in a JSON resource specification file called `cloudwizard-gcp-yellowdog-resources.json`.
 This file can be edited (for example, to change the instance types), and used with the `yd-create` command to update the resources.

-6. It creates a Namespace configuration, which maps the YellowDog namespace `cloudwizard-gcp` into the storage bucket `yellowdog-cloudwizard-<your_project_name>`.

 ###  Cloud Wizard Teardown

 All settings and resources created by Cloud Wizard can be removed using `yd-cloudwizard --cloud-provider=gcp --credentials-file=credentials.json teardown`.
 All destructive steps will require user confirmation unless the `--yes`/`-y` option is used.